DEaR LOGO

 Dr. Dan Liu is a postdoctoral scholar in the Department of Behavioral Sciences and Social Medicine in the College of Medicine at Florida State University.
 She completed her doctoral training at the Family Sciences Department, University of Kentucky (2016-2022).
 Her research focuses on the importance of factors including family processes (e.g., parenting, parent-child relationship, maternal vs. paternal parenting), self-control, and sleep in adolescent mental health (e.g., depression, anxiety) and problem behaviors (e.g., deviance, externalizing problems, bullying), patterns of the associations, as well as the underlying mechanisms.
 Her recent research focuses on socioemotional development in children with Neurofibromatosis type 1 (NF1).

-Dr. Liu is proficient at data analytical skills including structural equation modeling, hierarchical linear modeling, and meta-analysis, using Mplus, AMOS, HLM, and R. During her doctoral training, she published seven manuscripts in prestigious journals including Psychological Assessment, Developmental Psychology, and Journal of Adolescence.
-She has also served as an ad hoc reviewer for journals such as Journal of Youth and Adolescence and PlosOne.
+Dr. Liu is proficient in data analytical skills, including structural equation modeling, hierarchical linear modeling, and meta-analysis, using Mplus, AMOS, HLM, and R. During her doctoral training, she published seven manuscripts in prestigious journals, including Psychological Assessment, Developmental Psychology, and Journal of Adolescence.
+She has also served as an ad hoc reviewer for journals such as the Journal of Youth and Adolescence and PlosOne.

 Email address: dan.liu@med.fsu.edu